sarastro-nl/StringToDouble/README.md

 ![](assets/screenshot.png)

-There are no real limitations on the input string as long as it represents a legal floating point string that can be stored in a double precision number (so between DBL\_MIN (2.23e–308) and DBL\_MAX (1.80e+308)).
+There are no real limitations on the input string as long as it represents a valid floating point string that can be stored in a double precision number (so between DBL\_MIN (2.23e–308) and DBL\_MAX (1.80e+308)).
 There is however (although only theoretically) a limitation: to calculate the double value an intermediate array of digits is used which has a fixed size of 800 (I copied this value from the [wuffs library](https://github.com/google/wuffs/blob/e80ab7b13ac1e58149a4ad2750b90a7b6a97c123/internal/cgen/base/floatconv-submodule-code.c#L150)).
 For 'normal' values between 1e-100 and 1e+100 a max of 300 would also suffice.
 The number of digits needed to calculate numbers close to DBL\_MIN (e.g. 2.2299999999e-308) is 341, and close to DBL\_MAX (e.g. 1.79999999999e+308) is 725.
 This maximum of 800 can be found in `.digits` in `Double/Double.asm`.
 There is no check if the program writes beyond this size so this could theoretically break.

 There is some validation on the input so in case of invalid input it will result in `Parse error`.